 How to Tell If Kerosene Has Gone Bad

-- Pour some kerosene in a clear jar
+- Pour some kerosene into a clear jar

-- If it is cloudy, gunky, or has bubbles, then it has gone bad.
+- It has gone bad if it is cloudy, gunky, or has bubbles.

 If the kerosene has gone bad, you can still use it — you’ll just need to clean it first.